-Pilot Bob Gillan of Hope of the Nations is delivering non-food items to the needy on the Zambezi in 2007.
+Pilot Bob Gillan of Hope of the Nations is delivering non-food items.
+He is helping the needy on the Zambezi in 2007.

 About 200,000 people of Mozambique were affected by the Zambezi floods in 2007.
 Many organisations helped the Government of Mozambique and its disaster relief agency, the INGC, coordinate the delivery of aid.
 Our response started after cyclone Favia had gone through and we were based in Caia on the Zambezi; with Bob Gillan and Mark Mitchell living in tents.